-Proposal review for small proposals, those requesting <25 hours, will now be done using distributed peer review i.e. the reviewing will be done by the PIs submitting such proposals.
+Proposal review for proposals that are neither Larg Programs of ToOs, will now be done using distributed peer review i.e. the reviewing will be done by the PIs submitting such proposals.
 Unless Large Program is selected, the OT will require that one of the investigators be selected as a proposal reviewer.
 If this person is the PI and does not have a PhD, a mentor can be named who would assist the PI with the reviewing.